-Engine Model: GB215 Carb.
+Engine Model: GB215-C5

+Carb.
 Code High Alt.
 Jet Part Number Min.
+Altitude

+10073 100007670 3281-9843 ft.

-Altitude 10073 100092470 3280.8-9842.5 ft.
-(1000-3000 m) 2679-0001 100092470 (1000-3000 m)
+2679-0001 100097679 (1000-3000 m)

 Operation using the alternative main jet at elevations lower than the recommended minimum altitude can damage the engine.
 For operation at lower elevations, the originally supplied standard main jet must be used.
 Operating the engine with the wrong engine configuration at a given altitude may increase its emissions and decrease fuel efficiency and performance.